James O'Keefe: Early life and education

 James Edward O'Keefe III was born in Bergen County, New Jersey, the elder of two children of James, a materials engineer, and Deborah O'Keefe, a physical therapist.
 He has a younger sister.

 O'Keefe grew up in Westwood, New Jersey.
 His home was politically "conservative but not rigidly so", according to his father.
-He graduated from Westwood High School, where he showed an early interest in the arts, theater and journalism.
+He graduated from Westwood Regional High School, where he showed an early interest in the arts, theater and journalism.
 He attained Eagle Scout, the highest rank in the Boy Scouts of America.
 O'Keefe started at Rutgers University in 2002 and majored in philosophy.
 Beginning in his sophomore year, he wrote a bi-weekly opinion column for The Daily Targum, the university's student paper.
 He left the Targum and founded the Rutgers Centurion, a conservative student paper supported by a $500 "Balance in the Media" grant from The Leadership Institute.

 For his first video, he and other Centurion writers met with Rutgers dining staff to demand the banning of the cereal Lucky Charms from dining halls because of its offense to Irish Americans.
 O'Keefe said the leprechaun mascot presented a stereotype.
 He intended to have officials lose either way: to appear insensitive to an ethnic group, or to look silly by agreeing to ban Lucky Charms.
 They expected to be thrown out of school, but the Rutgers official was courteous, took notes, and said their concerns would be considered.
 Rutgers staff say the cereal was never taken off the menu.